lcrawlab/i-LDSC/README.md

 ## Directory Contents

-`BiobankJapan` contains subdirectories entitlted `sumstats` and `outputs` which, respectively, contain GWA summary statistics and results for the Biobank Japan analyses performed in the paper.
+`BioBankJapan` contains subdirectories entitlted `sumstats` and `outputs` which, respectively, contain GWA summary statistics and results for the BioBank Japan analyses performed in the paper.

-`UKBiobank` has the same type of files as the `BiobankJapan` directory but for the UK Biobank analyses performed in the paper.
+`UKBiobank` has the same type of files as the `BioBankJapan` directory but for the UK Biobank analyses performed in the paper.

 `EAS_1000G` contains files of both the LD scores and the marginal epistatic LD scores calculated using the EAS superpopulation from the 1000 Genomes Project.
 The scores are located in the `Full_LD_` and `Full_MELD_` subdirectories, respectively.